ni/nisemi-python/README.md

 39. Get Instrument Session **

 (** This API is deprecated from 2023 Q4 version of Semiconductor Device Control Addon.
-Refer to the user manual for more information.)
+Refer to the [user manual](https://www.ni.com/documentation/en/semiconductor-device-control/latest/manual/manual-overview/) for more information.)

 # Installation
 **Dependency Installation**
 1. Semiconductor Device Control addon for InstrumentStudio 2023 Q4.
 2. pythonnet 2.5.2 - [pypi download](https://pypi.org/project/pythonnet/#description)

 **Work with github source code**

 3. Clone the github repository - [semiconductor device control python api github repo](https://github.com/ni/nisemi-python).
 4. Use the APIs from 'nisdc' folder in your program

-**Work with Semiconductor Device Control Python API from pypi**
+**Work with Semiconductor Device Control Python API from PyPI**

 5. Go to Semiconductor Device Control Python API location in the github repository.
 6. Install the package and use the api libraries in your program